Unaware, Unfunded and Uneducated: A Systematic Review of SME Cybersecurity: Methodology

-Searches were carried out in September 2022 and returned 916 records.
-Of these, 243 were duplicates, and five were unavailable in English; therefore, both were excluded.
-The title and abstract screening resulted in the inclusion of 358 studies and the exclusion of 310 that did not match the eligibility criteria.
-Furthermore, 38 results were excluded because their content was unavailable through the UCL institutional library.
-From the 275 studies that made it to content screening, 198 were excluded based on the eligibility criteria due to inadequate research or reporting standards (a point we discuss later).
-Consequently, 77 studies were included in the final scope for data extraction.
-Figure~\ref{fig:prisma} illustrates the number of studies involved at each review stage.
+Searches were conducted in May 2024, and the review was completed in September 2024.
+The initial searches identified 1,090 reports, of which 290 were duplicates, and six were unavailable in English and hence excluded.
+The screening of titles and abstracts resulted in the exclusion of 372 that did not meet the eligibility criteria.
+Furthermore, two articles were excluded because no full-text article was available.
+For one, the journal's website was unavailable at the time of retrieval, and the article could not be accessed through any other means.
+For the other, the paper was presented at a conference for which there was no full-text publication.
+In both cases, the authors did not respond to requests for a copy of the study.
+Of the 414 studies that made it to the full-text screening, 289 were excluded because they did not meet the eligibility criteria, either because of their thematic focus or because they did not include an adequate methodology section.
+Consequently, 132 studies were included in the final review.
+Figure~\ref{fig:prisma} summarises the number of articles involved in each stage of this review.

-The data extraction and thematic analysis resulted in the identification of 44 high-level themes.
-Each theme has a series of sub-themes representing more specific discoveries within the subject.
-Some of these topics (themes) have been continuously discussed in the literature with little to no evidence of new research being conducted to test their studies (e.g. within the last five years).
-To identify these perpetuating topics, we subdivided themes into driver and conclusion classes.
-Driver themes refer to knowledge from previous literature that motivated, justified, or drove the study but that were not tested in a particular study.
-Conclusion themes are those which studies have investigated and (re)tested the topic, advancing the state of knowledge.
-This classification was deemed important because behaviour and technologies have changed over time, and it should not be assumed that older discoveries have the same relevance in modern contexts.

-Many of the 44 themes had only a few mentions in the literature.
-To concentrate on more significant discoveries, in this article, we focus on the themes that occurred in at least ten studies.
-Table~\ref{themes-tb} lists the high-level themes and their frequency of occurrence (number of studies) for drivers, conclusions, and citations to the studies that discussed them.
-The cells of the table are shaded based on the number of studies from which each theme emerged.
-The higher the frequency, the darker the colour.
-A complete table, including sub-level themes and themes with lower frequency, is available in our open science folder (\url{https://osf.io/ps7xy/}).

-The following sub-sections provide a discussion of each theme.
-Discussions begin with an overview of the topic and a comparison of driver and conclusions themes, followed by details of how the theme emerged from studies.